altocodenl/tagaway/qascript.md

 			- On sidebar left, select the same 'COUNTRY ∩ year ∩ CITY' tags as before.
 			- Should be back to 'COUNTRY ∩ year ∩ CITY' tag view.
 			- On sidebar left, click on the same CITY geo tag
-			- Should be back to 'year ∩ COUNTRY' view.
+			- Should be back to 'COUNTRY ∩ year' view.
-			- On sidebar left, click on the year geo tag
+			- On sidebar left, click on the year tag.
 			- Should be back to 'COUNTRY' view.
 			- On sidebar left, click on the same COUNTRY geo tag
 			- Should be back to 'all pictures'.